History of science and technology in the People's Republic of China: Pre-1949 patterns

 The establishment of the Guomindang government at Nanjing in 1927 was followed by the creation of several government research and training institutions (see Republican China).
 The Academia Sinica, founded in 1928, had a dozen research institutes, whose personnel did research and advised the government.
 The late 1920s and early 1930s saw the establishment of many research institutes, such as the Fan Memorial Biological Institute in Beijing and the Beijing Research Laboratory, which eventually formed departments in physics, biology, pharmacology, and other fields.
 Most of the research institutes were characterized both by very limited funds and personnel and by productive, high-quality scientific work.
 By the 1930s China possessed a number of foreign-trained scientists who did research of high quality, which they published in both Chinese and foreign scientific journals.
 These scientists worked in the major universities or in research institutes funded by the government or foreign organizations (such as the Rockefeller Foundation) and were concentrated in Beijing, Nanjing, and Shanghai.

-Between 1937 and 1949, China's scientists and scientific work suffered the ravages of invasion, civil war, and runaway inflation.
-Funds to support research, never ample, almost totally disappeared, and most scientists were forced to devote most of their energies to teaching, administration, or a government job.
-In a change from the earlier pattern, many students opted not to return to China after foreign education, choosing instead to seek careers abroad.
+Mao Zedong viewed science as a liberating force, characterizing it as a "weapon in [humanity's] fight for freedom."
+His seminal essay On Practice defined "social practice" as "material production, class struggle, or scientific experiment."

+In the Yan'an era, the CCP further embraced science as part of its drive for self-sufficiency and local industrialization to overcome economic blockade from the Nationalists.
+In 1939, the CCP Central Committee established a scientific research institute in Yan'an, which became the Yan'an Academy of Natural Sciences in 1940.
+In 1940, the Natural Science Research Society was founded in Yan'an; CCP leadership emphasized its importance, stating that "economic work and technical work are an indispensable part of revolutionary work."